Ball in the Vienna City Hall, elegant young ladies

 Since the end of the 18th century, the glamorous Viennese balls were directly related to the worldwide spread of the Viennese waltz.
 In the capital of Austria, the tradition of these dance events is kept alive to this day, the most famous of which is probably the Vienna Opera Ball.
 In the meantime, not only rock 'n' roll or salsa have been part of the ballroom dances, but since 2017 also the Argentine tango.
 What similarities does a Viennese ball have in common with an event for tango in Buenos Aires?

-Based on an original article by S. Elefante, MV Arenillas, S. Jovicic and M. Elefante
+Adapted from an original article by S. Elefante, MV Arenillas, S. Jovicic and M. Elefante

 Time travel to the past and back